-See Also: "Operating System Resources Affected Across Calls" on page 2-34.
+See Also: "Operating System Resources Affected Across Calls" on page 2-39.

-In both the dedicated and shared server modes, when a call ends because of a call to System.exit() or oracle.aurora.vm.OracleRuntime.exitCall(), the Oracle JVM ends the call abruptly and terminates all threads, but does not throw ThreadDeathException.
+Prior to 11g release 1 (11.1), when a call ended because of a call to System.exit() or oracle.aurora.vm.OracleRuntime.exitCall(),OracleJVM ended the call abruptly and terminated all threads, in both the dedicated and shared server modes.
+In 11g release 1 (11.1), this is addressed by the addition of the following PL/SQL functions to the DBMS_JAVA package: